reichlab/docs.zoltardata/docs/Targets.md

 ## Available scores by target type and prediction element

+(Note that CRPS and brier scores have not yet been implemented.)

 | target type   | prediction element | error       | abs error | log score           | CRPS | brier | PIT |
 |---------------|--------------------|-------------|-----------|---------------------|------|-------|-----|
 | *continuous*  | point              | x           | x         | -                   | x(a) | -     | -   |